PGA: Personalizing Grasping Agents with Single Human-Robot Interaction: Abstract

 \section{Abstract}

-Language-Conditioned Robotic Grasping (LCRG) aims to develop robots that ground and grasp objects based on natural language instructions.
-While robots capable of recognizing personal objects like ``\textit{my wallet}" can interact more naturally with non-expert users, current LCRG systems primarily limit robots to understanding only generic expressions.
-To this end, we introduce a task scenario \textsc{GraspMine} with a novel dataset that aims to locate and grasp personal objects given personal indicators via learning from a single human-robot interaction.
-To address \textsc{GraspMine}, we propose Personalized Grasping Agent (PGA), that learns personal objects by propagating user-given information through a \textit{Reminiscence}---a collection of raw images from the user's environment.
+Language-Conditioned Robotic Grasping (LCRG) aims to develop robots that comprehend and grasp objects based on natural language instructions.
+While the ability to understand personal objects like \textit{my wallet} facilitates more natural interaction with human users, current LCRG systems only allow generic language instructions, \textit{e.g.,} \textit{the black-colored wallet next to the laptop}.
+To this end, we introduce a task scenario \textsc{GraspMine} alongside a novel dataset aimed at pinpointing and grasping personal objects given personal indicators via learning from a single human-robot interaction, rather than a large labeled dataset.
+Our proposed method, Personalized Grasping Agent (PGA), addresses \textsc{GraspMine} by leveraging the unlabeled image data of the user's environment, called \textit{Reminiscence}.
 Specifically, PGA acquires personal object information by a user presenting a personal object with its associated indicator, followed by PGA inspecting the object by rotating it.
 Based on the acquired information, PGA pseudo-labels objects in the \textit{Reminiscence} by our proposed label propagation algorithm.
 Harnessing the information acquired from the interactions and the pseudo-labeled objects in the \textit{Reminiscence}, PGA adapts the object grounding model to grasp personal objects.
-Experiments on \textsc{GraspMine} show that PGA significantly outperforms baseline methods both in offline and online settings, signifying its effectiveness and personalization applicability on real-world scenarios.
-Finally, qualitative analysis shows the effectiveness of PGA through a detailed investigation of results in each phase.
+This results in significant efficiency while previous LCRG systems rely on resource-intensive human annotations---necessitating hundreds of labeled data to learn \textit{my wallet}.
+Moreover, PGA outperforms baseline methods across all metrics and even shows comparable performance compared to the fully-supervised method, which learns from 9k annotated data samples.
+We further validate PGA's real-world applicability by employing a physical robot to execute \textsc{GrsapMine}.
+Code and data are publicly available at https://github.com/JHKim-snu/PGA.

+\textbf{Acknowledgements.} We extend our gratitude to Jungmin Lee for her invaluable contribution to video editing, and all the reviewers for their insightful comments and feedback.